Drop the sugar, up the goodness: healthy snacks, desserts and cakes that don't compromise on taste.

 1 tsp baking powder*

-250ml milk alternative (I use Oatly or Koko, but almond milk works too)
+250ml milk alternative (I use Oatly or Rice Dream, but nut milks work too

 1 tsp coconut oil for the tin

-Preheat the oven to 175°C. Brush a 24cm square (or equivalent size) brownie tin with coconut oil.
+Preheat the oven to 170°C. Brush a 24cm square (or equivalent size) brownie tin with coconut oil.

-Put the oats in a food processor and blitz until they are finely ground.
-Add all the other ingredients and process everything into a smooth mixture.
+Put all the ingredients into a food processor and process everything into a smooth mixture.

 Leave to cool in the tin, then cut into squares or slices.

-* To ensure the cake is gluten-free us GF-certified oats and baking powder.
+* To ensure the brownies are gluten-free us GF-certified oats and baking powder.